Professor of French and European Studies

 I have supervised students across a broad range of subject areas relating to the study of the EU, particularly in its international dimension.
-The most recent examples include theses on: EU diplomatic actorness in its immediate neighbourhood in the East (Belarus, Moldova and Ukraine); the governance of European funds in new European member states (the absorption performance of Bulgaria and Romania, and their management and implementation of European Structural Funds during 2007-2013); the political and bureaucratic origins of the European External Action Service (EEAS); a critical discourse analysis of the EU’s counter-terrorism policy; the institutional response of the Czech state to EU membership; the socialisation of Polish members of the European Parliament; Johannes Althusius and the sui generis European Union; EU consumer policy: a critique (an examination of consumers’ economic rights across borders).
+The most recent examples include theses on: EU diplomatic actorness in its immediate neighbourhood in the East (Belarus, Moldova and Ukraine); the governance of European funds in new European member states (the absorption performance of Bulgaria and Romania, and their management and implementation of European Structural Funds during 2007-2013); the political and bureaucratic origins of the European External Action Service (EEAS); a critical discourse analysis of the EU’s counter-terrorism policy; the institutional response of the Czech state to EU membership; the socialisation of Polish members of the European Parliament; Johannes Althusius and the sui generis European Union and EU consumer policy: and a critique (an examination of consumers’ economic rights across borders).

 - (2013) The Discourses and Politics of Migration in Europe (New York, Palgrave Macmillan), with U. Korkut, G. Bucken-Knapp, A. McGarry and J. Hinnfors (eds.)

 Most recent articles and book chapters